mosip/inji-verify/docs/OpenID4VP.md

   - Inji verify Ui will make a request to backend to create the authorization request and the UI will render this as a QR code for the wallet to scan.

 #####  Authorization Request Status:
-- Inji Verify have API to get the current status of a authorization request.
+- Inji Verify have API to get the current status of an authorization request.
     - The status will be,
       - **_ACTIVE_** - Authorization request is created but nor expired or any VP submission has been received.
       - **_VP_SUBMITTED_** - VP has been submitted for authorization request.